 These changes underscore the dynamic nature of equity indices and highlight the practical implications for investors who rely on them to replicate the broader market’s performance.
 Whether it’s through automated rebalancing or through strategic decisions made by index committees, the composition of equity indices is always evolving to reflect the changing market landscape.

-The methodology used to determine the weight of each component within an index is crucial in understanding how an index behaves and how individual stock price movements affect the overall index performance.
-There are several common methods used for weighting index components, with the most common being market capitalization weighting and equal weighting.
+The methodology used to determine the weight of each component within an index is crucial for understanding how an index behaves and how individual stock price movements affect overall index performance.
+There are several common weighting methods.

 Dominance of Large Tech Companies in U.S. Indices